Market Research Analyst

 Career Growth

 With an increased reliance on data collection and analysis across the marketplace, the need for market research analysts continues to grow.
-The Bureau of Labor Statistics (BLS) expects jobs to grow 19 percent by 2024, nearly three times the national average for all occupations.
+The Bureau of Labor Statistics (BLS) expects jobs to grow 13 percent by 2032, much faster than the national average for all occupations.
 Market research will continue to prove useful in helping to cut costs and improve sales.
 Market research analysts will be well-positioned to have many employment opportunities for the foreseeable future.

 Salary Potential